 To remove moss from roots use a chopstick and gently dig it out.
 Moss that has gotten underneath bark should be removed by pulling it down using tweezers.

 You can also kill off moss with rubbing alcohol.
 Dip a cotton swab in alcohol and paint the bits you want to die.

 Check back every week or so because moss can spread rapidly.

-Although moss is usually used to represent grass around the base of a tree, moss can also be used in accent plants - such as this moss garden.
+Although moss is usually used to represent grass around the base of a tree it can also be used in accent plants – such as this moss garden.